tugraz-isds/spcd3/API.md

 The complete plot can be deleted with the resetSVG function.

+- saveAsSvg

+`function saveAsSvg(): void`

+This function allows to save the current plot as SVG.
+The plot is saved as **'parcoords.svg'**.

 ## Show And Hide Functions

 - show

 `function show(dimension: string): void`

-The show function can make a hidden dimension visible.
-As a parameter, a string is required, namely the dimension (e.g., 'PE' of the example CSV data).
+The show function can make a hidden dimension visible by handing over the dimension name as a string (e.g., 'PE' of the example CSV data).

 - hide

 `function hide(dimension: string): void`

-All visible dimensions can also be invisible, but individually, with the function hide.
-As a parameter, a string, namely the dimension, is required.
+All visible dimensions can also be made invisible, but individually, with the function hide, where also the dimension name as string is required.

 - getHiddenStatus

 `function getHiddenStatus(dimension: string): string`

-With getHiddenStatus, getting the status of a dimension regarding **shown** or **hidden** is possible.
+With getHiddenStatus, the status of a dimension can be queried.
-As a parameter, a string, namely the dimension, is required.
+As a parameter, the dimension name is required as a string.
-The return type is a string, and the value can be **shown** or **hidden**.
+The return type is also a string, and the value can be **shown** or **hidden**.

 ## Invert Functions